api3dao/old-api3-docs/docs/airnode/v0.4/concepts/authorization.md

 The `setWhitelistStatusPastExpiration()` function can be called by an indefinite whitelister or the manager to set the whitelist status of a requester past expiration for the Airnode–endpoint pair.
-This is useful to allow access to an API even if the the expiration date has passed.
+This is useful to allow access to an API even if the expiration date has passed.
 For example, keep authorizing requests while a sum of API3 tokens is locked.

 This function emits a `ExtendedWhitelistExpiration` event with the following